SVMP/svmp-overseer/README.md

 Requests to URLs with a `/services` prefix *must* have the role `admin` in the authentication token.
 Requests to Services do not require a login.
 Clients must be pre-configured with proper authentication tokens.
 You can use Grunt to generate a services token.
-See `grunt service-token`
+See `grunt create-service-token`

 #### User(s)
 ##### List Users